2011 Ford F150

 Some of the factors that aid visibility also hinder it.
 The high stance of a pickup is good for more distant views but hides things behind the tall tailgate and this is a wide piece of equipment.
 Extendable towing mirrors include a flat upper element and separately adjustable wide-angle element for a superb view rearward and safe towing but they are big and will be easily smacked off if you forget they're extended or don't leave space for that motorcyclist.

 The rearview camera is good for the view behind the tall tailgate and on the navigation screen has colored lines to indicate the width of the truck and centerline for hitching a trailer; however, this display is not predictive and does not move the colored lines with the steering wheel so it applies only in straight reversing.
 Rear park sensors also aid maneuvering in tight quarters, raising the frequency of audible beeps as you move closer.
 You'll want to turn that off when backing up to a trailer or in other situations, but that involves going through a couple of menus on the information screen, more tedious than the simple defeat buttons used by Toyota and others.

 NewCarTestDrive.com correspondent G.R.
-Whale reported from Los Angeles after his test drive of several F-150 models.
+Whale reported from Dallas and Los Angeles after test-driving many F-150 models.